Multi-Granular Node Pruning for Causal Circuit Discovery: Multi-Granular Node Pruning

 We present a unified, node-level pruning framework that discovers minimal circuits across multiple granularities in a single optimization step.
 The framework employs learnable masks applied at different levels of granularity and uses a two-stream forward pass that interpolates between clean and corrupted activations to estimate the contribution of each component to task performance.
-In contrast to traditional pruning methods that simply zero out components, our approach identifies circuit elements by evaluating their importance through targeted corruption.